agathis-project/salix-arctica/README.md

 #### 3.3.3.
 Branch Data Interfaces:
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/uP_trunk_data_circuits.PNG)

-- all data interface buffers are supplied from V3P3 rail.
+** all data interface buffers (uP and branches) are supplied from V3P3 rail**

 ##### 3.3.3.1.
 SPI.A,B

-- SPIA and SPIB on trunk connector are respectivelly SPI0 and SPI1 of uP AM335x
+- SPIA and SPIB on trunk connector are respectively SPI0 and SPI1 of uP AM335x

-- SPI on root is allways master
+- SPI on root is always master

 - as they propagate up the trunk, the SPIA and SPIB are swapped on every branch that use SPI; this ensures a balanced loading of both channels.

-- a branch may use one or both SPI
+- if a branch use one SPI, it shall connect to SPIA

-- if a branch use only one SPI, that is SPIA
+- if a branch use two SPI, it shall take SPIA and SPIB

+- a branch cannot connect more than one load to SPIA respectively SPIB

 - SPIx.D0 and SPIx.D1 can be configured by uP as either *miso* or *mosi*; recommended allocation: